Alexander Hamilton Willard

 Private, U.S. Army

-n November 14, 1805, Alexander Willard and George Shannon experienced one of the three most amazing coincidences during the Lewis and Clark Expedition.1 With Colter, they had left "Dismal Nitch" (at today's Megler Point, Washington) the previous day, assigned to look for Baker Bay and also for whites at a trading post or with a ship.
-Seeing neither any whites nor what they perceived as a bay, Colter returned with the news that while Willard and Shannon camped and awaited the main party.
-When they were sleeping on a "butifull Sand beech" on the 14th, Indians took their rifles "from under their heads," Clark wrote.
-The two men "threatened" the Indians—as Nicholas Biddle added, probably from Shannon's information—,2 with "a large party from above."
+n November 14, 1805, Alexander Willard and George Shannon experienced one of the most fortunate coincidences that occurred during the entire Expedition.1 Because of the almost continuously stormy weather, visibility was so poor, and navigation in the heavily loaded dugout canoes they had left (one had been destroyed by waves that drove it against the rocks on the shore) that it was hard to determine whether to stay where they were or proceed on.
+George Vancouver's chart of the Lower Columbia River was in such a small scale as to be virtually useless for navigation.
+With Colter, they had left "Dismal Nitch" (east of Point Ellice, at today's Megler Point, Washington) the previous day, assigned by Captain Clark to find a more sheltered harbor to camp in, and also to look for whites at a trading post or with a ship.
+Seeing neither any white men nor any place that seemed better than their present campsite east of "Point Distress," or "Blustering Point," Colter returned to camp with that report while Willard and Shannon pitched camp and awaited the main party.
+That night, while they were asleep on a "butifull Sand beech," Indians stole their rifles almost from under their heads, according to Clark.
+The two men threatened the departing thieves — as Nicholas Biddle added, probably from Private George Shannon's information2 — with pursuit and retaliation by "a large party from above."
 And then, in Clark's account, "Capt.
 Lewis & party arrived at the Camp of those Indians at So Timely a period that the Inds. were allarmed & delivered up the guns &c."
-Willard had obviously redeemed himself since July 12, 1804, when he received the worst physical punishment ever given a man in the Corps of Discovery (See "Courts Martial on the Trail.")
+Willard had obviously redeemed himself since July 12, 1804, when he received the most severe physical punishment given any man in the Corps (See "Courts Martial on the Trail.")

 At Fort Clatsop, Willard suffered a mysterious illness from February through March 1806, complaining of headache, fever, and low spirits.
 He and William Bratton were sick at the same time, but unlike Bratton, Willard recovered on his own.

-Clark took Willard in his advance party seeking to buy horses as the Corps moved back up the Columbia River in the spring of 1806, and used him, among others, to carry word back to Lewis about the continuing failure to obtain affordable steeds.
-Even though well aware of how precious their few horses were, Willard was the man who failed to picket his own recently-obtained animal well enough at The Dalles on April 19.
-It wandered off and could not be found; the incident aroused Lewis's wrath toward the private:
+Clark took Willard in his advance party that sought to buy horses as the Corps moved back up the Columbia River in the spring of 1806, and occasionally ordered him to carry word back to Lewis about the continuing failure to obtain affordable steeds.
+Even though well aware of how precious their few horses were, Willard was the man who failed to picket his own animal well enough at The Dalles on April 19.
+It wandered off during the night, and could not be found the next morning; the incident aroused Lewis's wrath toward the private:

 |this in addition to the other difficulties under which I laboured was truly provoking.
 I repremanded him more severely for this peice of negligence than had been usual with me.|

-Years later, one of Willard's sons would tell historian and suffrage activist Eva Emory Dye that, when reminiscing about the expedition his father "did not speak much of Lewis but he was a personal friend of Gov. Clark" afterward.5
+Years later, one of Willard's sons would tell historian and suffrage activist Eva Emory Dye that, when reminiscing about the expedition his father "did not speak much of Lewis but he was a personal friend of Gov. Clark" after that.5

 Still, Lewis wrote with concern on August 4, 1806, when Willard was thrown into the Missouri River in eastern Montana.
 He and John Ordway had been hunting behind Lewis's main party and were coming up after dark with the meat from a bear and two deer in their canoe.
-The current pushed it into a "parsel of sawyers," or partially submerged trees.
-Willard, steering their boat, was swept out of it and into the water while Ordway fought his way to shore a half mile downstream and returned by land.
-Willard had clung to a sawyer until he could tie some trapped sticks together as a float, then
+The current pushed it into a "parsel of sawyers," or partially submerged trees, and Willard, the steersman, was swept out of it.
+Meanwhile, Ordway fought his way to shore a half mile downstream and returned by land.
+Willard had clung to a sawyer until he could tie some handy driftwood together as a float, then

-Willard was to have more canoe-related danger only 27 days later, in South Dakota under what is now Lake Randall.
-During the night of August 30-31, a hard storm came in over camp, which was pitched on a sandbar.
-The men all attempted to hang onto the boats to keep them from being blown away.
+Willard was to survive another canoe mishap only 27 days later, in South Dakota under what is now Lake Randall.
+During the night of August 30-31, a violent storm struck their camp, which was pitched on a sandbar.
+The men rushed to hang onto the boats to keep them from being blown away.
 The two canoes used by Sgt.
-Pryor and Sheheke's and Jusseaume's families broke loose, one holding Wiser and the other Willard.
-They were blown across the Missouri to the shore, and men and boats had to be rescued by Ordway and six men — after waiting for the wind to slacken.
+Pryor and Sheheke's and Jusseaume's families broke loose, one holding Weiser, the other Willard.
+They were blown ashore across the Missouri and, after the wind slackened were rescued by Sgt.
+Ordway and six men.

 |set himself a drift among the sawyers which he fortunately escaped and was taken up a mile below by Ordway with the canoe. . . . it was fortunate for Willard that he could swim tolerably well.|

-Safely back in Missouri, Willard married six months after expedition's end, and settled there with wife Eleanor.
-Through Clark, he obtained work as a blacksmith for the Delaware and Shawnee Indians in 1809.
-Willard also worked as a courier for Clark during the War of 1812.
-The family grew to twelve children, some of whom moved with their parents to Wisconsin in 1827.
-There, in 1836, their son George Clark Willard, was killed by a neighbor, who was convicted of manslaughter.
+Back in Missouri, five months after the expedition's end, Alex married Eleanor McDonald, a union that lasted 58 years, with Eleanor surviving him by three years.
+With Clark's help he obtained work as a blacksmith for the Delaware and Shawnee Indians in 1809.
+He also worked as a courier for Clark during the War of 1812.
+Eleanor bore twelve children, some of whom moved with their parents to Wisconsin in 1827.
+There, in 1836, their second son, George Clark Willard, was killed by a neighbor, who was convicted of manslaughter.

-In 1852, at the height of westward migration, the extended Willard family joined a wagon train put together at Platteville, and moved to California.
-Alexander Willard, now 74, crossed the Missouri River for the final time at Council Bluffs, Iowa.
+In 1852, at the first peak of westward migration, the extended Willard family joined a wagon train put together at Platteville, and moved to California.
+Alexander Willard, then 74, crossed the Missouri River for the final time at Council Bluffs, Iowa.
 He was 86 when he died in Sacramento,6 the next-to-last survivor of the Corps of Discovery.

 --Barbara Fifer; 03/06

-1. The other two being, first, when Lewis's party fleeing the Blackfeet met Ordway's canoe party right at the mouth of the Marias River, and second, the chief of the Shosone band they encountered was Sacagawea's brother.
+1. One was: when Lewis's party fleeing the Blackfeet youths met the canoeists who had come from Camp Fortunate and portaged around the Falls of the Missouri, and had been ordered to meet Lewis at the mouth of the Marias River, and The other was: the chief of the Shosone band they met in the valley of Lewis's River was Sacagawea's brother.

-2. Shannon worked with Biddle in editing the journals.
+2. Shannon assisted Biddle in editing the journals.

 3. Moulton, ed., Journals, 4:305n1.